 The mission of the libraries at North Carolina Central University is to provide resources and services, which support the University’s educational, research, cultural and public service objectives.

-Library resources at North Carolina Central University are located in The James E. Shepard Memorial Library, The Music Library, The Library School of Library and Information Sciences, The Library of the School of Law, and The New School of Education. http://www.nccu.edu/academics/library/index.cfm
+Library resources at North Carolina Central University are located in The James E. Shepard Memorial Library, The Music Library, The Library School of Library and Information Sciences, The Library of the School of Law, and The New School of Education.
+To learn more, visit: http://www.nccu.edu/academics/library/index.cfm.

 The NCSU Libraries is the gateway to knowledge for the North Carolina State University community and partners.
 The Libraries' collections reflect the historic strengths of the University as well as its vision for the future.
-With extensive research holdings in the areas of engineering, science, technology, and agriculture, the NCSU Libraries is recognized as a national leader. http://www.lib.ncsu.edu/
+With extensive research holdings in the areas of engineering, science, technology, and agriculture, the NCSU Libraries is recognized as a national leader.
+To learn more, visit: http://www.lib.ncsu.edu/.

 The Northwestern University Library (NUL) comprises the Main and Deering libraries, the Seeley G. Mudd Science and Engineering Library and the Math Library located on the Evanston campus; and the Schaffner Library on the downtown Chicago campus.
 NUL 's branch library in Doha, Qatar opened in 2008.
 The Pritzker Legal Research Center and the Galter Health Sciences Libraries are on the Chicago campus and, though administered separately, cooperate closely on collections, technology, space and staff development.
 Northwestern's libraries collectively hold more than 4.8 million volumes, 77,000 serial subscriptions, 4.5 million microfilms, 200,000 maps and 18,000 linear feet of manuscripts and archives.
 Northwestern has three collections of international distinction and broad comprehensiveness: the Melville J. Herskovits Library of African Studies, the Transportation Library, and the Music Library.
 The Charles Deering McCormick Library of Special Collections houses rare books, periodicals, posters, manuscripts and photographs, from cuneiform tablets to 21st century materials.
 University Archives documents Northwestern’s history and that of its faculty and alumni, with many items of national significance.